Getting Healthy for Physical Transformation

-If you have ever struggled (or still do) with an emotional rollercoaster weight loss or any health journey, I'm sure you can attest that it's not for a lack of knowledge that makes the struggle real.
+If you’ve ever struggled (or still do) with the emotional rollercoaster of weight loss or any health journey, you know it’s not simply about lacking knowledge when it comes to getting healthy.

-The premise to losing weight is "simple", - you need to burn more calories per day than you take in.
+The premise of weight loss seems “simple” – burn more calories than you consume each day.

-Seems logical, doesn’t it?
+It sounds logical, right?
 But getting healthy goes beyond calorie counting and exercise routines.
-It requires a mindset that is committed to long-term well-being.
+It requires a mindset committed to long-term well-being.

-We all know that counting calories, staying active, and eating healthy foods are part of this equation, but these are just the mechanics necessary to losing weight and staying fit and healthy.
+Counting calories, staying active, and eating nutritious foods are crucial, but these are just the basics for losing weight and maintaining fitness.

-Now, none of this matters, however, if the process is not sustained while trying to reach your goal and then maintained once the goal is achieved.
-Consistency in your mindset and habits is key to getting healthy and staying that way.
+Yet, none of this matters if the process isn’t sustained during your journey to reach your goal and then maintained afterward.
+Consistency in mindset and habits is the key to getting healthy and staying that way.

-Genetics plays an important role in; maintaining optimal body weight, but it will only get us so far.
+Genetics plays an important role in maintaining optimal body weight, but it will only get us so far.
 Our mindset dictates the rest of our journey, whether positive or negative.
-Harvard research explains that by adopting a positive mindset focused on getting healthy, we can overcome genetic limitations and achieve our goals.
+According to Harvard research, adopting a positive mindset focused on getting healthy helps us overcome genetic limitations and achieve our goals.

 I was an incredibly shy child.
-I mean, always looking down at the floor type shy.
-And I think to help build up my confidence and make me feel special, my mother would praise me for how good I looked.
-She would say, when I tried on a new outfit, “you would look good in a paper bag”, meaning that she thought I looked good in anything.
+Always looking down at the floor kind of shy.
+To help build my confidence and make me feel special, my mother would often praise how good I looked.
+When I tried on a new outfit, she would say, “you would look good in a paper bag,” meaning she thought I looked good in anything.
 She adored me and only wanted me to feel good about myself.
-But in my immature mind, this translated to, because she was over-weight, meant she could not look good in just anything, and therefore must not be special and worthy of love and attention.
+But in my young mind, this translated to the belief that because she was overweight, she couldn’t look good in just anything, and therefore might not be special or worthy of love and attention.

-I remember clearly how that fear washed over me when my mother would put second helpings in front of my plate.
-Even if I wanted food, I would refuse to eat at times, triggered by the disgust of what over-eating would do to me.
-And my stubborn nature would prevail.
+I vividly remember the fear that washed over me when my mother would put second helpings in front of my plate.
+Even if I was hungry, I would sometimes refuse to eat, triggered by the fear of what overeating might do to me.
+My stubborn nature often prevailed.

 So, you could say that my 10-year old self used fear as motivation for what I wanted to avoid.
 While it is powerful, fear-based motivation is also an uncomfortable, negative emotion that can lead to anxiety and other unhealthy habits and behaviors.
 It is simply not sustainable for a healthy lifestyle.

 I didn’t always understand this complex psychology, but what I did understand was I never wanted to be overweight.
-So, in hindsight, I guess my ammunition for keeping slim (notice I didn’t say healthy), was the fear of, “getting fat”, I used to say.
-In all honestly, it was a fear of looking like my dear mother who dealt with her weight almost my entire life.
+So, in hindsight, I guess my ammunition for staying slim (notice I didn’t say staying healthy) was the fear of “getting fat,” as I used to say.
+In all honesty, it was a fear of resembling my dear mother, who dealt with her weight almost my entire life.

 At the time, I resented the way she looked, the struggle I witnessed – her unhappiness with her body.
 As a child, I didn’t have the comprehension to empathize and understand the full picture, the other side as I do today.

-We are a combination of all the information we; surround ourselves with, the people we are close to, the books we read, the podcasts we listen to, etc. All of this, filters through our minds, encouraging beliefs and patterning, whether positive or not.
+We are a combination of all the information we surround ourselves with – the people we are close to, the books we read, the podcasts we listen to, etc. All of this filters through our minds, shaping beliefs and behaviors, whether positive or not, including our journey towards getting healthy.

-You see, our behavior is proceeded by thought.
-Our body is just a mirror of what is going on in our minds.
-The words in our head and the things we say out loud to ourselves and others have great power.
-These narratives are reinforced all day long in our mind: running rampant on auto-pilot.
-So, having a healthy mindset for physical transformation is critical for overcoming obstacles, and experiencing sustainable changes.
+You see, our behavior is preceded by thought.
+Our body is a mirror of what’s going on in our minds.
+The words in our head and the things we say out loud to ourselves and others hold great power.
+These narratives run rampant in our minds all day long, often on autopilot.
+Therefore, fostering a healthy mindset for physical transformation is crucial for overcoming obstacles and experiencing sustainable changes in getting healthy.

 Our Inner Critic & Fear

 The innate calling of our highest potential lies in our deep desire to grow, master our minds, and rise above the negative opinion of ourselves – that harsh inner critic.
 This critic births from an obstacle we all have inside us, masquerading as being helpful – FEAR!
-Fear plagues us all trying to keep us safe from harm's way but, at the same time, can trap us from our full potential.
+Fear plagues us all trying to keep us safe from harm's way but, at the same time, can trap us from living our best life.

-And, if you develop an unconscious limiting belief that you don't deserve to prioritize yourself, look good, or have success, or in my case, believe that being fat is bad, your emotions around those beliefs become your experiences.
+And if you develop an unconscious limiting belief that you don’t deserve to prioritize getting healthy, looking and feeling good, or having success — or, in my case, believing that being overweight is undesirable — your emotions surrounding those beliefs shape your experiences.

 It was years before I had this awareness, but in my teens, I had conveniently developed a habit of working out – thankfully, I wasn’t obsessive over it.
 And out of this passion for training my body, grew a healthier mindset.
 This fitness journey took twists and turns, but I decided to follow a more positive path that; aligned with what felt right to me.